chaewonkwak/DEST/README.md

 -= Digital Envelope Simulation Tool  - version 0.0.1 =-

-*All generated files are located in the same path as this simulation tool.
+*All generated files are located in the same path as this README.md.

 [file name notations]
 :: skey stands for secretkey.